If you have a serious medical emergency, call 911 or go to your nearest Emergency Department.

 What if I start feeling worse while I’m waiting?

-If your condition changes and you begin to feel worse, tell the triage nurse immediately.
+If your condition changes and you begin to feel worse, tell an Emergency Department team member immediately.

 We do not replace lost pills, lost prescriptions, or renew prescriptions for narcotics.
 These are the responsibility of you and your own doctor.